 Bunter Bushof Schaan was indeed right in the bus station, a quirky and really rather wonderful little bus station.
-It was also quite easy to find, thankfully.
+It was also quite easy to find the cache, thankfully.

 From here we crossed over into Switzerland and someone had the bright idea of putting The Sound of Music into the DVD player, so we were driving through some fantastic alpine scenery whilst listening to Julie Andrews and the rest of them yodelling on about lonely goatherds, edelweiss and brown paper packages.
 It was some kind of surreal torture for me.
 It was most definitely not one of my favourite things.

 What made it more of a torture was a short section of off-motorway just west of Zurich that the bus drivers chose because it lead more directly to our next caching stop.
 The section in question runs around and through the small town of Hinwil, which is the home of the Sauber F1 Team.
 It was also the home of far too many roadworks.
 We came to a crossroads and after exhausting all three options (and seeing most of the town on the way) we eventually managed to escape the town by driving back the way we’d come.
 We must have wasted 30 minutes there, 30 minutes that we really didn’t have, if we’re being honest.

 Our next caching target was Hagenholx 491, a very rare beast indeed.
 It is the oldest cache in Switzerland and one of only a few left in Europe that were placed in March 2001.
 From where we parked it was most of a kilometre of trekking through a fairly pretty little forest, but rather noisy because of its proximity to Zürich Airport.
-Still, it was a welcome leg stretch and a good opportunity to take advantage of the solitude for us chaps.
+Still, it was a welcome leg stretch and a good opportunity to check the football scores for us chaps.